What is gaming addiction?

 Step 2.
 Restrict access to games.

-Set interlocks:
+Set locks:

-- Self-exclusion on casino websites
+- Self-exclusion on casino sites

 - Parental Controls/Browser Extensions